sahilrajput03/sahilrajput03.github.io/Git_and_GitHub.md

 ***

-## Git Reset - Lets reset current to older commit -
+## Git Reset - Lets reset current branch to older commit -

 `git reset` reverts changes by moving a branch reference backwards in time to an older commit.
 In this sense you can think of it as "rewriting history;" `git reset` will move a branch backwards as if the commit had never been made in the first place.(this is actually bad for people on remote repositories)